 It is amazing how much a negative experience can impact an otherwise strong long-term investment plan.
 A professionally managed property, combined with suitable landlord insurance, will help ensure any short term pain doesn't trump a great long-term investment plan.

-4 Points to Consider To Help Determine Whether To Sell Your Investment Property
+4 Points to Consider To Help Determine Whether To Sell Your Rental Property

 1. Is Your Investment Property Positively Geared?